krisb1220/VS-Code-Snippets/README.md

 # VS-Code-Snippets
 21 useful VSCode snippets that will save you DAYS over time when coding!
-The most useful being `!ebp`, which is a fully completed Express boilerplate with it's accompanying batch file that makes it so all you have to do is add `DATABASE=YOUR_MONGO_URI` and **you're done**!
+The most useful being `!ebp`, which is a fully completed Express project boilerplate with it's accompanying batch file that makes it so all you have to do is add `DATABASE=YOUR_MONGO_URI` in your `.env` and **you're done**!

 ![example](https://i.gyazo.com/5799f622dc6e9f4ee1075bca3ccd2064.gif)